lucasjetgroup/apvault-mgr/README.md

 ## Get Started

-You need to edit the top of `apvault.sh` to point to your collection, and review `bannedKeywords.lst` to your tastes.
+You need to edit the top of `apvault` to point to your collection, and review `bannedKeywords.lst` to your tastes.

 ## Usage